viljoviitanen/setup-simple-openvpn/README.md

 Changes from Original
 =====================

-- Default port is TCP 110, you can use a different port or protocol by running setup.sh with setup.sh <port #> <protocol>
+- Default port is now TCP 110.

 - Also modified for use with OpenVZ VPSes, since they use venet0 instead of eth0.